-Three laboratory works are proposed, devoted to structural materials, which familiarize students with the mechanical properties of these materials and methods for their determination, as well as with one of the methods for experimental determination of phase transition temperatures in materials.
+Three laboratory works devoted to structural materials are proposed, which familiarize students with the mechanical properties of these materials and methods for determining them, as well as with one of the methods for experimentally determining the temperatures of phase transitions in materials.

-Five more laboratory works are devoted to radio materials and allow students to familiarize themselves with certain properties of metal conductors, passive and active dielectrics, ferro- and ferrimagnets, which these materials exhibit under the influence of an electromagnetic field.
+Five more laboratory works are devoted to radio materials and allow students to familiarize themselves with certain properties of metal conductors, passive and active dielectrics, ferro- and ferrimagnets, which these materials exhibit under the action of an electromagnetic field.